 Review what other people see on your timeline?
 This is a perfect way to check that your mother or boss won't see what you don't want them to.

 Who can see posts you've been tagged in on your timeline?
 These areas give you a great deal of flexibility, with options ranging from Everyone to Friends of Friends to custom lists.
-Using these two in conjunction with manually approving what photos and updates you've been tagged in goes a long way to keep prying eyes away from more sensitive Facebook updates.
+Using this and the below setting in conjunction with manually approving what photos and updates you've been tagged in goes a long way to keep prying eyes away from more sensitive Facebook updates.

 How can I manage tags people add and tagging suggestions?

 Review tags people add to your own posts before the tags appear on Facebook?
-This is an important option if you are concerned about a photo popping up on your timeline.
+This is an important option if you are concerned about a photo appearing on your profile.
 This applies only to photo tagging by your Facebook friends.
 You'll always be notified if someone who's not your friend tags you in a photo.

 When you're tagged in a post, who do you want to add to the audience if they aren't already in it?
 This one sounds more complicated than it is.
 Often a Facebook friend of yours will make a post and tag you in it.
 The option here allows all of your Facebook friends to see an update or photo you've been tagged in by someone they aren't friends with themselves (the Friends of Friends function).
 You can choose to remain tagged but have none of your other Facebook friends see that update, limit who sees that update to certain groups of friends, or you can outright block certain Facebook friends altogether by using the Custom option.